avioli/uni_links/uni_links/README.md

 from the background.
 More on these after the example usage in [More about app start from a link](#more-about-app-start-from-a-link).

+**ATTENTION**: `getInitialLink`/`getInitialUri` should be handled *ONLY ONCE* in your app's lifetime, since it is not meant to change throughout your app's life.

 ### Initial Link (String)

 Returns the link that the app was started with, if any.

+You should handle this very early in your app's life and handle it only once.
+Feel free to read the value as many times as you wish, but only handle it once.

 ```dart
 import 'dart:async';